wehr-to/toastmasters-tech-talks/speech-01-ai-coding.md

 Vibe coding, on the other hand, is like saying:
 “build me a wild west themed like website”
-And somehow—the car gets you there.
+And somehow the car gets you there.

 With vibe coding, you don’t write every line of code.
-You describe the vibe of what you want—a mood, a function, a feeling—and the AI figures out how to build it.
+You describe the vibe of what you want, be it a mood, a function, a feeling and the AI builds it out.
 Imagine saying:
 “I want a website that feels cozy and vintage, maybe with soft browns and cursive fonts, for my online candle shop.”
-And the AI gives you a fully functional design, with the buttons, layout, and even sample text—based on your vibe.
+And the AI gives you a fully functional design, with the buttons, layout, and even sample text based on the specified description.

 # Part 3 / The changes to web development